Hendon Band of The Salvation Army: Development

 The end of the First World War saw the arrival at Hendon Corps of demobilised soldier Fred H. Cobb.
 Cobb was appointed Bandmaster in the 1920s and the band began to develop its reputation for high-quality musical performance.
 Demand for the band increased and weekend campaigns in Boscombe, Plymouth and Exeter were undertaken.
 In 1936, it undertook its first radio broadcast on Radio Luxembourg.
 Towards the end of the 1930s an offshoot band, the Young People's Band, was founded to encourage young members of the Hendon Salvation Army to develop their musical abilities.
+The Young People's Band continued into the 21st century.

 In 1950 Fred H. Cobb retired and Don Morrison was appointed Bandmaster.
 In 1952, the band undertook its first foreign tour in Denmark.
 Morrison continued in service as Bandmaster for a further five years until he was succeeded by Fred H. Cobb's son, renowned cornet soloist of the Salvation Army's International Staff Band and H. M. Band of the Welsh Guards, Roland Cobb.
 Under his leadership the band undertook its 1964 tour of the Netherlands, and its 1976 tour of Germany, Switzerland and - again - the Netherlands.
 In 1978, Hendon Band played the Queen Elizabeth Hall, on London's Southbank, for the first time.

 Maturity

 1979 saw Roland Cobb's retirement as bandmaster.
-The band was led for a short period by Paul Ruby before Roland Cobb's eldest son, Dr Stephen Cobb (now also bandmaster of the International Staff Band), was appointed as his long-term successor, and under him the band's annual concert at the Queen Elizabeth Hall entitled Hendon Highlights was established in 1985.
+The band was led for a short period by Paul Ruby before Roland Cobb's eldest son, Dr Stephen Cobb (also bandmaster of the International Staff Band), was appointed as his long-term successor, and under him the band's annual concert at the Queen Elizabeth Hall entitled Hendon Highlights was established in 1985.

-In 1988, the band toured Canada and the U.S. for the first time, playing in Toronto, Vancouver, Colorado, San Diego and the length of the West Coast, at venues such as the Hollywood Bowl and Disneyworld.
+In 1988, the band toured Canada and the U.S. for the first time, playing in Toronto, Vancouver, Colorado, San Diego and the length of the West Coast, at venues including the Hollywood Bowl and Disneyworld, as well as churches and a homeless shelter.
 In 1993, the band returned to America, touring Washington D.C., Baltimore, Richmond, through the Appalachians, to the southern states of Georgia, Alabama and Florida.
 In 1996, a third visit was completed in which the band played concerts in Minneapolis, Milwaukee, Chicago, St. Louis and Detroit.
 In the late 1990s, the band appointed its first female members.

 In June 2000, Hendon Band took part in an inter-denominational service, marching at the head of the Christian clergy and congregations parading from Westminster Cathedral along Whitehall to Trafalgar Square, and culminating in a further march up The Mall to Buckingham Palace for the performance of a short concert.
 During the same month, the band represented the Salvation Army's United Kingdom Territory at the International Millennial Congress at Philips Arena, Atlanta, Georgia.
 The band also travelled to North Carolina to perform with the Asheville Symphony Chorus, and headlined a programme entitled Hendon Highlights USA at Atlanta's Symphony Hall.